matthewFlee/ordersystem/README.md

 **Live version with master can be found here:** http://ec2-52-64-19-177.ap-southeast-2.compute.amazonaws.com/

 #WORKSPACE SETUP
-After cloning this repo to your workspace of choice there is setup the basic tools. this will setup and install composer along with setting some environment variables. you will also need to run `composer install` in the laravel root
+After cloning this repo to your workspace of choice there is a script I've made which will setup the basic tools. this will setup and install composer along with setting some environment variables.
+You will need to `chmod +x workspace_init.sh`
+Then `./workspace_init.sh`
+you will also need to run `composer install` in the laravel root

 #Resources